 The station was finally abandoned in the 3rd century AD, probably as a result of an epidemic outbreak.

 Mo’a appears on the Madaba map, an ancient map of the Holy Land from the 6th century AD.
 The famous map appears on a mosaic floor, which was discovered in 1884 in a Byzantine church in Madaba, Jordan.
 The map shows the layout of the Holy Land, with dozens of illustrated sites, including Mo’a (in Greek – ΜωΑ).
 It appears as an icon near the site of Tamara, south of the Dead Sea.
 The icon shows two towers, with a gate on the left tower.
 As the site was already abandoned at the time the map was laid out, it is not certain that this represents the same Mo’a.

-The site was indentified in 1934 by A. Frank as the remains of a Roman fort, perhaps the Roman fort named Asuada.
+The site was identified in 1934 by A. Frank as the remains of a Roman fort, perhaps the Roman fort named Asuada.
 A survey of the Negev examined the ruins in 1980 by a team headed by D. Nahlieli.
 Excavations by Rudolph Cohen were conducted here in the years 1981-1985.
 A conservation project was conducted in 1995.
 However, most of the Khan was not yet excavated.

-The site is in an open nature reserve area.
+Mo’a is in an open nature reserve area.
 As one of the best historical sites in the Negev, it is highly recommended place to visit.